 All loan contracts are between lenders’ and borrowers’.
 You can see every individual loan and its contract inside your dashboard:

 All loans are secured with a first ranking charge over the assets of the business (debentures) or against individual invoice receivables.
 In some cases, personal guarantees are also given but I think personal guarantees hold very little security value.

 Lenders’ only loan money for 30 days so providing the borrower repays and normal market conditions exist, theoretically your money is only tied up for 30 days.
-This is an incredibly attractive reason to invest through Growth Street.
+This is the most attractive reason to invest through Growth Street.

 Competitive Interest Rates

 Considering your money is only locked in for 30 days, Growth Street’s lender interest rates are very competitive.
-The closest 30-day rate offered by a peer to peer company is almost 2% lower.
+(Assetz Capital and Loanpad also offer a 30 Day Access product).

 Simple To Use

 For those looking for a simple peer to peer lending option, Growth Street is a great choice.
 Only one lending product is being offered so there are no confusing decisions to be made.
 Auto-invest makes reinvesting easy.